alexandre-barroso/GradiEnt/README.md

 - The current version of this script is designed for analyzing bivariate distributions with specific focus on F1/F2 parameters
 - Supports both manual parameter configuration and automated optimization
-- Generates publication-ready visualizations (with a few tweaks needed, of course)
 - Provides detailed progress feedback during analysis

   GradiEnt is an academic project developed at the State University of Campinas (UNICAMP), Institute of Language Studies (IEL), by Alexandre Menezes Barroso.